locborgtus/mic/course/2_c/10_structs.md

 Test passing in a struct variable into a function.
 Change the struct variable inside the function, and check what happens to the struct variable inside and outside the function.
 Make sure `return` on a struct variable does what you expect it to do.

+## Exercuse 3

+Use the `sizeof()` function to check how big something is.
+So for example, `sizeof(char)` will give you 1 byte.
+Check the other data types to see.
+Finally, check `sizeof()` on a struct to see what happens.
+It should give you a sum of all the fields inside the struct.

 ## Project 1

 Define a struct that holds the contact for a person, like an address book entry.
 Come up with fields that are useful.